MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent.md

 ms.collection:
   - bap-ai-copilot
 ---
-# Sales order agent overview (preview)
+# Sales Order Agent overview (preview)

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-The sales order agent automates the process of taking sales orders; starting from a customer's request for a quote and concluding with the creation of an order.
-The agent begins the process by monitoring a designated mailbox for emails that seek a quote for items.
-From there, it orchestrates a series of tasks, under human supervision, to handle the request and eventually create the order in the system.
+The Sales Order Agent helps Business Central users automate the entire process of capturing sales orders from their customers.
+It uses AI to analyze customers’ requests received via email, engage in multi-turn​ e-mail conversations with them, clarifying their requests if important details are missing, checking and informing the customer about availability of the items they are looking for, following up with a sales quote, formatted as a PDF, listing the requested items, quantities, units of measure, prices and taxes and other important details.

+Should the customer decide to update the quote, adding or updating the sales lines, the agent helps with that as well, finding the quote and making the requested changes.
+When the customer confirms the quote accuracy, the agent proceeds with converting it to a sales order, which is then also shared with the customer via e-mail.

 The agent is readily available in the product.
 You only need to activate it by specifying an email inbox you want the agent to monitor.
-You can also specify the users who can use the agent to process orders.
+You can also specify the users who can use the agent to process cusotmers' orders.

 > [!TIP]
 > Watch a short video in the Dynamics Business Central channel on YouTube at [Get started with the Sales Order Agent for Dynamics 365 Business Central](https://www.youtube.com/watch?v=6icbmbLc_Og).